 When ERISA Does not Apply – the Church Exception and Other Exceptions

 If you have an employee benefit plan that was established by your church, temple, mosque, or other religious establishment, it is not governed by ERISA unless the organization irrevocably opts into ERISA.
 Additionally, plans maintained for the sole purpose of complying with state disability, unemployment, or workers’ compensation laws are not subject to ERISA.
 Aside from these primary exceptions, there are also voluntary group insurance plans that are not subject to ERISA if the employer does not contribute to the plan.
 As noted above, religious organizations also have a right to opt into ERISA and some do.
 If you do not know whether your plan is governed by ERISA, an experienced ERISA attorney can help you.
 Contact the knowledgeable ERISA attorneys at the McKennon Law Group PC for a free consultation.

 How An Experienced ERISA Insurance Attorney Can Help You

 If you have questions about whether ERISA applies to you, McKennon Law Group PC offers free consultations.
-McKennon Law Group PC has a dedicated team of knowledgeable and experienced ERISA lawyers who will fight for your benefits.
+McKennon Law Group PC has a dedicated team of local attorneys specializing in San Diego disability insurance who will fight for your benefits.